rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 ## Returning HTML

-So far, we've got Sinatra sending single lines of text in resposne to requests, but what if we wanted a bunch of HTML, instead?
+So far, we've got Sinatra sending single lines of text in response to requests, but what if we wanted a bunch of HTML, instead?

 ```ruby